Mattheus Terwesten

-Mattheus Terwesten or Matthäus Terwesten (23 February 1670, The Hague - 11 June 1757, The Hague) was a Dutch painter and art educator.
+Mattheus Terwesten or Matthäus Terwesten (23 February 1670 – 11 June 1757) was a Dutch painter and art educator.
 He is known for his portraits as well as of mythological and allegorical subjects.
 He was a decorative painter he painted chimney pieces, overdoors, wall hangings and ceilings for the luxurious buildings of his time.
 He was director of The Hague Drawing Academy.
 He became court painter to Frederick William I of Prussia and professor at the Prussian Academy of Arts.

 Life

 Terwesten was born in The Hague of parents of German origin.
 His father, Hans Jacob Terwesten or Zurwesten, was originally from Augsburg while his mother Catharina came from Berlin.
 They had married in The Hague in 1648, where Hans Jacob worked as a goldsmith.
 The marriage produced ten children, of whom three sons and two daughters survived.
 Augustinus was the oldest son.
 In his father's workshop Augustinus learned the art of engraving, goldsmithing and wax modelling.
 This was followed by two years of apprenticeship with the history painter Nicolaes Willingh, who became court painter to the Great Elector in Berlin in 1667.
 Ezaias, the middle son of the family, also worked temporarily in his father's workshop and settled later in Rome as a flower and fruit painter.

 He initially studied under his 21 years older brother Augustin.
 He further received training from Willem Doudyns and Daniel Mijtens the Younger.
 When Augustin moved to Berlin in 1690, he finished several of the works left unfinished by his brother.
 He also received his own commissions.

 In 1695 he traveled via Berlin to Rome, where his mother and brother Augustinus were living.
 He took drawing classes at the Academy of Arts in Berlin for which he received a certificate.
 In the spring of 1696 he travelled via Leipzig and Neurenberg to Augsburg where to his regret no family members were still living.
 He then continued on to Florence and Siena to arrive in Rome.
 Here he produced in 1697 an extensive album of drawings after Antique models.
 In Rome he became a member of the Bentvueghels, an association of mainly Dutch and Flemish artists working in Rome.
 It was customary for new members of the Bentvueghels to adopt an appealing nickname, the so-called 'bent name'.
 Terwesten took the nickname "Arend", "Arents" or "Aquila", meaning "eagle".